-In Belize the power sockets are of type A, B and G. The standard voltage is 110 / 220 V and the standard frequency is 60 Hz.
+In Belize the power plugs and sockets are of type A, B and G. The standard voltage is 110 / 220 V and the standard frequency is 60 Hz.

 Which power plugs and sockets in Belize?

-In Belize the power sockets are of type A, B and G. Check out the following pictures.
+In Belize the power plugs and sockets are of type A, B and G. Check out the following pictures.